AutomationSolutionz/automationsolutionz.github.io/docs/loop.md

 - As Print statement (Action 3) is inside the Loop's parenthesis we have put 3 inside the Loop
 - element is a variable and to print the value of element we have used ZEUZ syntax %|element|%

-**2. Loop through a single list (with "*Loop*" action):** We will loop through every element of a 1 Dimensional list and print all the values.
+**2. Loop through a single list (with "*While Loop*" action):** We will loop through every element of a 1 Dimensional list and print all the values.

 **Pseudocode:**
 ```